 When we take knowledge that resides within the human mind and record it in written form, it is transformed into information.
 This information does not constitute knowledge.
 It requires a person – a “knower” – to interpret and process the written words, converting the information back into knowledge within their own mind. | David Gurteen Continue reading Information Does Not Constitute Knowledge David Gurteen

 Knowledge alone is not power; it’s the potential for power.
 True power lies in the ability to act on knowledge.
 Overcoming barriers such as organizational culture, lack of resources, and inadequate influence is crucial.
 Embracing self-motivation, responsibility, and collaborative skills transforms knowledge into actionable power.
-Further Reading Don’t Try to Change People, Change How They … Continue reading Knowledge Alone Is Not Power Change Insight
+Move From Knowledge to Agencyaudio From Knowledge to … Continue reading Move from Knowledge to Agency Change Insight

 The ability to perceive or think differently is more important than the knowledge gained. | David Bohm Continue reading Thinking Differently David Bohm